-- 43. Each of the four licensing objectives are of equal importance and therefore each needs to be considered with equal weight. - 44.
+Each of the four licensing objectives are of equal importance and therefore each needs to be considered with equal weight.

 The Authority expects applicants to risk assess their proposals and put forward measures aimed at promoting the licensing objectives, which are listed below.

-4.1 Prevention of crime and disorder
+4.1 Prevention of Crime and Disorder

-45. Whether the proposal included satisfactory measures to mitigate any risk of the proposed operation creating crime and disorder within the premises or making an unacceptable contribution to levels of crime and disorder in the vicinity.
+Whether the proposal included satisfactory measures to mitigate any risk of the proposed operation creating crime and disorder within the premises or making an unacceptable contribution to levels of crime and disorder in the vicinity.

-4.2 Public safety
+4.2 Public Safety

-46. Whether the necessary and satisfactory risk assessments have been undertaken, the management procedures put in place and the relevant certification produced to demonstrate that the public will be kept safe both on and in the vicinity of the premises.
+Whether the necessary and satisfactory risk assessments have been undertaken and, the management procedures put in place and the relevant certification produced to demonstrate that the public will be kept safe both on and in the vicinity of the premises.
+This may also extend to the measures to ensure the safety of people when leaving the premises, ensuring the presence of trained first aiders on the premises and appropriate first aid kits.

-4.3 Prevention of public nuisance
+4.3 Prevention of Public Nuisance

-47. Whether the applicant has addressed the potential for public nuisance arising from the characteristics and style of the proposed activity and identified the appropriate steps to reduce the risk of public nuisance occurring from the premises or in its vicinity.
+Whether the applicant has addressed the potential for public nuisance arising from the characteristics and style of the proposed activity and identified the appropriate steps to reduce the risk of public nuisance occurring from the premises or in its vicinity.